 Build a Sales Enablement Roadmap to get on the right trajectory.

-If you want help with your Roadmap, come see me at The Studio in Dallas.
-The Studio is SBI’s multimillion dollar, one-of-a-kind, state-of-the-art, executive briefing center.
+If you want help with your Roadmap, come see me at The Studio in Dallas. is SBI’s multimillion dollar, one-of-a-kind, state-of-the-art, executive briefing center.
 Sessions at The Studio are experiential and are designed around the principles of interactive exercises, hands-on innovation, and peer-to-peer collaboration.

 Prior to the workshop you’d want to complete this Sales Enablement Roadmap Checklist.
 Sales Enablement needs to build on this year’s momentum.
 Let’s take a deeper dive into how to get going.

 1. Identify Gaps in Your Current Sales Enablement Strategy

 Use the checklist to identify these gaps.
 The checklist will tell you where there is misalignment with the overall sales strategy.
 While it seems simple, this is a necessary step heading into next year.
 It provides clarity on areas that need focus.
 And it is used to frame up your decision on what to prioritize.